inferno9004/dojo_research/README.md

  - Zeppelin

-    On the other hand, installing zeppelin is not an easy job.
+    On the other hand, installing Zeppelin is not an easy job.
 It has a whole lot of things that need to be taken care of and is an extremely time consuming process as well.
 It requires maven and many other Java libraries in addition to setting up the OS properly.
 This is a hard task for someone who doesn't have the required technical know how and it can easily consume time in the order of a few hours.

 **The winner in the installation department is Jupyter.**